Risks, Side Effects and Complications of the Clitoral Hood Reduction

 - After the Clitoral Hood Reduction, infection of the wound may occur because the surgical wound is in the vaginal opening area constantly be prone to contaminated with the fluid from vaginal tract, urinary tract, and alimentary (fecal) tract.

-- Mostly the infection of the wound may happen to any women who fail to follow the instructions, follow the instructions incorrectly, have existing diseases such as diabetes, or have vaginal infection before the surgery.
+- Mostly the infection after the Clitoral Hood Reduction may happen to any women who fail to follow the instructions, follow the instructions incorrectly, have existing diseases such as diabetes, or have vaginal infection before the surgery.

 6) Unsatisfactory results after the Clitoral Hood Reduction